Search for a tool

 Can there be more than 4 identical consecutive letters?

-Roman numerals can be written with 4 identical letters in a row, but this is rare or incorrect.
+Roman numerals can, however, be written with four identical letters in a row, but this remains rare or incorrect in standard historical notation.

 Example: 4000 can be written MMMM or the watchmaker's four is written IIII